LukeEmmet/luteconv/README.md

 no fixed mapping between the two.
 The --flags option adds (or subtracts) flags from the destination rhythm to adjust this mapping.
 Default 0.

+Option --wrap, default 25.
+Some formats require explicit stave line endings.
+Luteconv uses a herustic: count chords, when the threshold is reached end the stave at the end of the current bar.

 Examples
 --------